code-423n4/2023-06-lukso/README.md

 ### LSP14Ownable2Step.sol

-- When using the function `acceptOwnership(...)` , if the current owner is a contract that implements LSP1, the current owner can block the new owner from accepting ownership by reverting in his `universalReceiver(..)` function (the current owner’s UniversalReceiver function).
+- When using the function `acceptOwnership(...)` , if the current owner is a contract that implements LSP1, the current owner can block the new owner from accepting ownership by reverting in its `universalReceiver(..)` function (the current owner’s UniversalReceiver function).

 ### LSP17Extendable.sol